monk3yd/theodinproject-path/foundations/projects/odin-recipes/README.md

 # odin-recipes
-What the current project is?
+## What the current project is?
-Build an HTML recipe page.
+To build an HTML webpage that contains recipes.

-What skills you'll have demonstrated once you have completed it?
+## What skills you'll have demonstrated once you have completed it?
-Used nvim.
-Practice git commits.
+- VSCodium with embedded Neovim for writing code
+- Practiced git commits
+- Basic HTML boilerplate.
+- Basic HTML elements (meta, title, headers, lists, links and images.)